PravijaSandeep/banking-transfer-service/README.md

 - Docker Support: Can be containerised using Docker for easy deployment.
 - Localization: Error messages can be localized using message properties.
 - API Versioning: API is versioned, to ensure backward compatibility while allowing for future improvements (Implemented with URI versioning)
+- Idempotent API: To avoid duplicate processing, the transfer service api is made idempotent.
+It will return the old transaction if the request id was processed earlier.
+The response will indicate it's a duplicate transaction or not.